 PETG: When PLA won't do, PETG is another non-toxic material with better mechanical properties.
 PETG is able to withstand moderately high temperatures and is much better suited to applications requiring long term stress.
-It’s also quite springy, and comparatively low friction, so it’s good for parts that clip together.
+It’s also quite springy, and comparatively low friction, making it a good choice for parts that clip together.
 One issue with PETG is its poor impact strength, meaning sudden sharp knocks can cause cracks.
-Colour options are black, white, red and translucent, subject to availability.
+Colour options are black, white, red, blue, grey and translucent, subject to availability.

 ABS: For tough and higher temperature applications, ABS is a good choice.
 It has better impact strength than PETG, although less springy and higher friction.
-We can chemically smooth and seal the surface of ABS, which is good for mold making.
-The downside of ABS is that it can be degraded by sunlight, so outdoor parts would need to be painted, which then makes it a good choice for automotive parts.
+We can chemically weld ABS parts together to make a strong bond that's useful for complex parts.
+The downside of ABS is that it can be degraded by sunlight, so outdoor parts would need to be painted.
+ABS is a good choice for automotive parts.
 Colour options are black & white, subject to availability.

-Others: We usually have a number of specialist materials available and can order others, so if the choices above don’t fit your application, give us a call.
+Others: We have some specialist materials available and can order others, so if the choices above don’t fit your application, give us a call.